 Emergency Eye Appointments: A New System

-7. Protective Eyewear
+7. Protective eyewear

 There’s growing awareness among patients regarding protective eyewear for higher-risk activities like sports and certain occupational tasks.
 The National Institute for Occupational Safety and Health reports that approximately 2,000 U.S. workers sustain job-related eye injuries requiring medical treatment daily (source).